 Blue green deployment is often closely associated with agile development practices.
-It's particularly concerned with the critical final stage of a new release: rolling out the code to start handling live traffic.
+It's particularly concerned with the critical final stage of a new release.

 In a typical environment, you will might have local, development, testing and live environments.
 As new code is released, it moves from left to right across the environments.
 Functionality will be built in the development environment, often integrating code with other changes and testing with large datasets, before the codebase moves to test.
 The testing team might typically run a set of test protocols or focus on specific bugs, often using real data taken from the live server to more closely reflect the live expectations.
 Once the test team feel the release is of sufficient quality, a release manager can then decide what should be deployed to the live environment.